 - the material in accessible formats.

-Special arrangements are available for VCE or VCAL at both school-based assessment and external examinations.
+Special arrangements are available for the VCE, including the VCE Vocational Major or the Victorian Pathways Certificate at both school-based assessment and external examinations.

 For information, read:

 When an adjustment is reasonable

 An adjustment is considered reasonable if it achieves its aim of making sure a student with a disability can take part in their education on the same basis as students without a disability, and if it balances the interests of everyone affected.
 This includes the education provider, staff and other students.

 To determine what is reasonable, the education provider should consider: